Visit the "Roundup Winners" tab to the right to see which facility saved the most energy in 2017!

 Energy use intensity, or EUI, represents the amount of energy consumed per square foot by a building annually.
 When an organization benchmarks a building’s energy use in Portfolio Manager, the tool automatically calculates the building’s EUI, among other metrics, and normalizes for local weather.
 The competition will compare a building’s EUI between two 12-month periods.
 The competitors that demonstrate the greatest percent-based reduction in weather-normalized EUI across these two periods will be recognized as a winner at TAHFM Interlink.

 Participants will have the opportunity to participate in brainstorming sessions, use free competition creative materials and logos.
-Winners will receive widespread fame and free registration at the TAHFM Interlink conference.
+Winners will receive widespread fame.
 TAHFM, ASHE, and ENERGY STAR will promote the competition.

 Applying is easy.
 Visit our special competition web page for step-by-step instructions on how to nominate one, several, or all of the hospitals and MOBs in your portfolio using a Portfolio Manager report.